Battle of Hasakah (2016)

-The 2016 Battle of al-Hasakah was fought between the paramilitary police of the Asayish and the People's Protection Units (YPG), against the pro-government National Defence Forces and the Syrian Arab Army, backed by the Syrian Arab Air Force, in the city of al-Hasakah, Syria.
+The 2016 Battle of Hasakah was fought between the paramilitary police of the Asayish and the People's Protection Units (YPG), against the pro-government National Defence Forces and the Syrian Arab Army, backed by the Syrian Arab Air Force, in the city of Hasakah, Syria.

 Background

-In 2014, a series of powerful offensives by the Islamic State of Iraq and the Levant brought much of al-Hasakah Governorate under the group's control.
-Control of al-Hasakah city itself was split between the Kurdish and Syrian Government forces.
+In 2014, a series of powerful offensives by the Islamic State of Iraq and the Levant brought much of Hasakah Governorate under the group's control.
+Control of Hasakah city itself was split between the Kurdish and Syrian Government forces.
 On 21 February 2015, the YPG launched a counter-offensive against ISIL, which was followed by a Syrian government offensive on 27 February.
-The dual offensives saw ISIL pushed back in Hasakah, with the YPG capturing over 100 towns, villages and hamlets and the Syrian Army capturing around 40 villages on Highway 7, which links al-Hasakah to Qamishli.
-In May 2015, the YPG captured a further 230 towns, villages, and farms west of al-Hasakah during the Western Al-Hasakah Offensive.
-On 30 May ISIL launched an offensive on al-Hasakah city, but this was repelled.
-They launched a second offensive on the city on 23 June, initially capturing four districts and areas within three others, as well as multiple villages southwest of Al-Hasakah.
-However, a YPG counterattack in al-Hasakah with the support of coalition and later backed by the SAA cleared it of ISIL fighters by 1 August, with the YPG left in control of 75% of the city, while the Syrian Army controlled 25%.
+The dual offensives saw ISIL pushed back in Hasakah, with the YPG capturing over 100 towns, villages and hamlets and the Syrian Army capturing around 40 villages on Highway 7, which links Hasakah to Qamishli.
+In May 2015, the YPG captured a further 230 towns, villages, and farms west of Hasakah during the Western Hasakah Offensive.
+On 30 May ISIL launched an offensive on Hasakah city, but this was repelled.
+They launched a second offensive on the city on 23 June, initially capturing four districts and areas within three others, as well as multiple villages southwest of Hasakah.
+However, a YPG counterattack in Hasakah with the support of coalition and later backed by the SAA cleared it of ISIL fighters by 1 August, with the YPG left in control of 75% of the city, while the Syrian Army controlled 25%.

 The battle

-On 16 August 2016, according to pro-government Al-Masdar News, clashes broke out in al-Hasakah city between Asayish and NDF forces, after a small skirmish, with both sides claiming to be advancing.
+On 16 August 2016, according to pro-government Al-Masdar News, clashes broke out in Hasakah city between Asayish and NDF forces, after a small skirmish, with both sides claiming to be advancing.

 On 19 August, Al-Masdar claimed that NDF fighters had advanced in the city center, capturing the New Hospital and parts of the Marsho area.
 Al-Masdar said that the Syrian Arab Air Force launched 10 airstrikes on the Asayish headquarters.
 According to Kurdish sourcses, it was the first time during the Syrian civil war when the Syrian Arab Air Force launched airstrikes against the Kurdish forces.
-US special forces withdrew around al-Hasakah the same day, though the CJTF–OIR increased their air patrols in the area to prevent the Syrian Air Force from bombing U.S. special forces as well as their Kurdish allies and monitor the situation.
+US special forces withdrew around Hasakah the same day, though the CJTF–OIR increased their air patrols in the area to prevent the Syrian Air Force from bombing U.S. special forces as well as their Kurdish allies and monitor the situation.
 Nevertheless, U.S. officials said that they were not trying to establish a no-fly zone.
-Meanwhile, heavy clashes took place in the Ghwyran area northeast of al-Hasakah and in the al-Nashweh area in the eastern city, where Kurdish forces made major progress according to the Hawar News Agency.
+Meanwhile, heavy clashes took place in the Ghwyran area northeast of Hasakah and in the al-Nashweh area in the eastern city, where Kurdish forces made major progress according to the Hawar News Agency.